 Ronald Buck from Heaton Moor, Stockport, 25, made his first flight in January 1915, awarded his Aviator’s Certificate on 7 August 1915, joined the RFC, and was seriously wounded in France on 20 October 1916 such as to be graded ‘permanently unfit for pilot duties’.

-Harry Robinson from Halifax, 21, was part of the May 1915 intake, achieved his Aviator’s Certificate on 2 April 1916.
+Harry Robinson from Halifax, 21, was part of the May 1915 intake, and achieved his Aviator’s Certificate on 2 April 1916.

 The first Brtish Seaplane School was established in 1912 and the first lesson took place on 9 September.
 The School was taken over on behalf of the Government, and in May 1916 training operations at Cockshott Point and Hill of Oaks became Royal Naval Air Service Unit Hill of Oaks.
 Large numbers of probationary Sub-Lieutenants were sent to Windermere for basic instruction.
 In June 1916, the headquarters of the RNAS at Windermere moved from Cockshott Point to Hill of Oaks, and, with the departure of civilian instructors, the name was changed to Royal Naval Air Station Windermere.
 RNAS Windermere closed down at the end of June 1917.

 Mrs Hartley charged pilots at 30 shillings (£1.50) per week for accommodation and food at the Beech Hill Hotel.

 Donald Macaskie used Beech Hill and Storrs Point as waypoints for his flying training in August and September 1915.
-His instructor was John Lankester Parker, a seaplane pupil who became an instructor teaching about 75 to fly.
+His instructor was John Lankester Parker, who taught about 75 to fly without acccident at Windermere.
 He later became the test pilot for Short Brothers, and in 1942 flew the first Windermere-assembled Sunderland flying boat.

-‘The Beech Hill Hotel can comfortably trace its origins back to the 1900s’: website.
+‘The Beech Hill Hotel can comfortably trace its origins back to the 1900s’: Hotel website.